fiona-m-jtzr/Project_Opti_ML_Minima/README.md

 We perform our experiment on the CIFAR10 dataset and use ResNet20 and a simple ViT as model architectures.

 ## Project Overview
 The file RUN.py provides the training loop, which reproduces our results if launched with the hyperparameter configurations provided in the files located in the folder sweeps.
+The training has been performed on the EPFL RCP Cluster.

 ### Optimizer Implementations
 - **SGD & Adam:** Standard `torch.optim` implementations.